kroxylicious/kroxylicious.github.io/_use_cases/encryption-at-rest.markdown

 ## Why

 Apache Kafka&#174; does not directly support any form of encryption for data stored within a broker.
 This means that the contents of records sent to Apache Kafka are stored in the clear on the broker's disks.
-Anyone with sufficient privileges, such as a Kafka Administrator with file system access, is able to read the contents of the records.
+Anyone with sufficient access, such as a Kafka Administrator with file system permissions, is able to read the contents of the records.

 This presents a challenge for an enterprise using Kafka to distribute confidential data or PII (Personally Identifiable Information).
 Enterprises are often subject to confidentiality requirements coming from governmental bodies such as